dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 using hybrid signatures.
 It seems that not all goals can be achieved simultaneously as exemplified below.

-## Backwards compatibility vs. SNS
+## Backwards Compatibility vs. SNS

 There is an inherent mutual exclusion between backwards compatibility and SNS.
 While WNS allows for a valid separation under leftover artifacts, SNS will ensure verification failure if a receiver attempts separation.

-## Backwards compatibility vs. hybrid unforgeability
+## Backwards Compatibility vs. Hybrid Unforgeability

 Similarly, there is an inherent mutual exclusion between backwards compatibility, when acted upon, and hybrid unforgeability as briefly